 srImadh varavaramunayE nama:

-In the second of 10 wake-up pAsurams, they are waking up a gOpikA (who represents those) who knows bhagavath vishayam, but has forgotten about it now.
+In the second one of 10 wake-up pAsurams, they are waking up a gOpikA (who represents those) who knows bhagavath vishayam, but has forgotten about it now.
 She does not know that there is something better than bhagavath vishayam (i.e., knowing about and doing kainkaryam to emperumAn), which is bhAgavatha vishayam (i.e., knowing about and doing kainkaryam to the devotees of emperumAn).

 kIchu kIchenRu engum AnaichchAththan kalandhu

 nAyagap pEN piLLAi nArAyaNan mUrthi

 pEi peNNE! – you, the one without proper mind (even though you know the taste of bhagavath vishayam)

 Anai-ch-chAththan – bharathvAja birds named valiyan (king crows)

 kIchu kIchu enRu – (birds) making kIch sounds